 Blanco attended the party at Paul Roundhill's that night with a view to persuading Pete Doherty to attend the performance of his play.
 He'd heard Doherty was present from another drinker in The George Tavern.
 Reports say Blanco was "excited".
 That "he'd had a lot to drink".
 Roundhill would say that Blanco was "getting out of order".
 In time, Roundhill admitted to punching Blanco in the face three times, setting fire to his tweed cap and "dragging him out of the flat" because "he wouldn't leave and was being aggressive".

 CCTV shows Blanco returning to the party a few minutes later.
 He was on the floor just 56 seconds after he'd re-entered the flat.
 Doherty, Russell-Pavier and Headlock left the flat 15 seconds later.
 They got into a taxi to the Malmaison hotel in Clerkenwell.
 Doherty trashed his room, then fled when the police were called at 2.25AM.
 Somewhere in this timeframe, Headlock has admitted to stabbing Babyshambles guitarist Mick Whitnall five times with a fork.

-Sheila Blanco visited the scene of her son's death the following day.
+Shelia Blanco visited the scene of her son's death the following day.
 She was horrified to learn that Limehouse police hadn't adequately cordoned off the crime scene.
 She found one of the lenses from her son's glasses in the gutter.
-In due course, Sheila would take many complaints to the IPCC.
+In due course, Shelia would take many complaints to the IPCC.